sumanth-20021221/sumanth-20021221/README.md

 ## 💬 Quote I Live By

-> “Progress isn’t about avoiding risks—it’s about navigating them with eyes wide open.” — from an AI‑First post on DataLegos :contentReference[oaicite:6]{index=6}
+“Progress isn’t about avoiding risks—it’s about navigating them with eyes wide open.”

 ---